ratatui/ratatui-website/src/tutorial/counter-async-app/async-event-stream.md

 With this `EventHandler` implemented, we can use `tokio` to create a separate "task" that handles any key asynchronously in our `main` loop.

-In the next section, we will introduce a `Command` pattern to bridge handling the effect of an event.